Brightspace/github-assignment-uploader/README.md

 # visual-difference-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that does commenting when visual difference checks fail.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that comments on PRs when visual difference checks fail.

 ## Setup